kfrankli/gitops-rhacm-policies/README.md

     For more information on this consult: [Product Documentation: RHACM: Granting subscription administrator privilege](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.10/html-single/applications/index#granting-subscription-admin-privilege)

-3. Finally run the following.
-This will create the `Channel` and `Subscription` objects to subscribe to this repositoryas well as the `ManagedClusterSetBinding` to bind the `policies` namespace and the `global` ClusterSet.
+4. Finally run the following.
+This will create the `Channel` and `Subscription` objects to subscribe to this repository as well as the `ManagedClusterSetBinding` to bind the `policies` namespace and the `global` ClusterSet.

     ```console
     $ oc create -f ./gitops-policies-channel-and-subscription.yaml
     ```

-4. Now you should be able to see the policies in your RHACM console, and with a little bit of time, the web-terminal operator should deploy since the `remediationAction: enforce` is set.
+5. Now you should be able to see the policies in your RHACM console, and with a little bit of time, the web-terminal operator should deploy since the `remediationAction: enforce` is set.

 ![RHACM Console](rhacm-console.png)